 Anyone you ask would say that’s a bad deal, but when you demonstrate that borrowing money by using credit cards and consumer debt is exactly the same thing, these same people (who are in debt) give a puzzled look, and for some a light turns on and they begin to understand.
 But for others, they just refuse to see that debt, and the compound interest that comes with it is a major drag on your finances and ends up making your poorer ever single time.

-If you want more money available to you and you want to succeed in life financially, you have to make sure that you use the concept of compound interest to always work for you and never let it work against you.
+If you want more money available to you and you want to succeed financially, you have to make sure that you use the concept of compound interest to always work for you and never let it work against you.

 Don’t know how to get started?
 Then take my Celebrating Financial Freedom self study course and you’ll learn step by step how to put together a get out of debt plan and eliminate those nasty debt payments forever!